EGA-archive/LocalEGA/docs/index.rst

 * An ingestion pipeline
 * A distribution system

+It aims at solving the issue where sensitive data cannot move across borders (cf to GDPR), while public metadata can.
+Files will be stored encrypted in the Local EGAs located in different countries, while public metadata stays at Central EGA.

-In short, the ingestion pipeline moves encrypted files from the inbox into the long-term storage, and saves information in the database.
+In short, submitters upload encrypted files into a Local EGA inbox, located in the relevant country.
+The ingestion pipeline moves the encrypted files from the inbox into the long-term storage, and saves information in the database.
 In the process, each ingested file obtain an ``Accession ID``, which identifies it uniquely across `the EGA
 <https://ega-archive.org/>`_.
 The distribution system allows
 requesters to access securely the encrypted files in the long-term storage, using the accession id, if permissions are granted by a Data